-23 Test portions should be disintegrated thoroughly during extraction to maximise extraction efficiency, except where this is known to be unnecessary (e.g. some SFE extractions) or inappropriate (e.g. for determination of fumigants or surface residues).
-Temperature, pH, etc., must be controlled if these parameters affect extraction efficiency, analyte stability or solvent losses.
+24. Test portions should be disintegrated thoroughly during extraction to maximise extraction efficiency, except where this is known to be unnecessary or inappropriate (e.g. for determination of fumigants or surface residues).
+Temperature, pH, etc., must be controlled if these parameters affect extraction efficiency, analyte stability or solvent volume.